AndersonMamede/scriptcase-tools/README.md

 * Fix: When code editor was not found within a page, a JS exception was thrown, caused by how the verification was made

 ### v0.2.0
-* Disables word/line wrapping in code editor (in SC v8, line wrapping was always on)
+* New option to disable word/line wrapping in code editor (in SC v8, line wrapping was always on)

 ### v0.1.0
-* Changes ScriptCase's main menu default behavior from "open when hover" to "open when click"
+* Option to change ScriptCase's main menu default behavior from "open when hover" to "open when click"
-* Makes code editor's fullscreen mode collapse both left and right columns (not possible before SC v8)
+* Option to make code editor's fullscreen mode collapse both left and right columns (not possible before SC v8)
-* Puts cursor and scroll back to its last position on code editor after saving/generating/running an application and when navigating through ScriptCase's pages (e.g., events, applications settings,)
+* Puts cursor and scroll back to its last position on code editor after saving/generating/running an application and when navigating through ScriptCase's pages (e.g., events, applications settings)
 * Puts cursor and scroll back to its last position on code editor when an application tab is clicked (application tab = 'Home' or your application)
-* Adds shortcuts keys:
+* New shortcuts keys:
 	* F1 => Show documentation (macros)
 	* F2 => Save current application (same as the save button in the toolbar)
 	* F7 => Give focus to code editor